tgrecojs/logseq/pages/Subaccount Leverage.md

 - This need for stable medium-of-exchange translates into the blockchain ecosystem.
 Thus far, there have been two dominant systems of minting stable-coins that have emerged.
 	- Fiat-backed stablecoins
 	  logseq.order-list-type:: number
-		- The coins have a reserve of fiat currency that exists off-chain (i.e. in a bank account). logseq.order-list-type:: number
+		- The coins have a reserve of fiat currency that e that exists off-chain (i.e. in a bank account). logseq.order-list-type:: number
-		- $USDC is a fiat-backed stablecoin by the company Circle.
-For each 1 $USDC that circle mints logseq.order-list-type:: number
+		- $USDC is a fiat-backed stablecoin by the company Circle. logseq.order-list-type:: number
 		- directly backed by whichever fiat currency their value is derived from.
 The re logseq.order-list-type:: number